Second-half sweep sees Hurricanes trump Reds

 Early on, they were lambasted by the referee's whistle as they looked to get up quickly in defence and were constantly pulled up for being offside.

-It opened the door for the Reds to apply the pressure in the opening exchanges, which saw the side get the first points of the night from the boot of Lawson Creighton, who slotted a close-range penalty after the Hurricanes were pulled up for collapsing the scrum; a call made by the assistant referee on the tighthead side after referee Angus Gardner, positioned on the other side of the scrum, had awarded a free kick to the Hurricanes.
+It opened the door for the Reds to apply the pressure in the opening exchanges, which saw the side strike fist from the boot of Lawson Creighton, who slotted a close-range penalty after the Hurricanes were pulled up for collapsing the scrum; a call made by the assistant referee on the tighthead side after referee Angus Gardner, positioned on the other side of the scrum, had awarded a free kick to the Hurricanes.

-Their early disciple woes compounded within the opening 10 minutes when centre Bailyn Sullivan was sent to the sin bin for a dangerous lifting tackle, and again the Reds attacked.
+Their early discipline woes compounded within the opening 10 minutes when centre Bailyn Sullivan was sent to the sin bin for a dangerous lifting tackle, and again the Reds attacked.

 The Hurricanes showed plenty of heart in their defence with a man down to keep the Reds out – helped by an important turnover forced by second five-eighth Thomas Umaga-Jensen and Reds loosehead Taniela Tupou having his try ruled out due to a double movement.